Tchoupinax/symfony-webpack-example/README.md

 }
 ```

 `presets` allow you to specify with which browser you want to be compatible.
-(Configuration exemple was taken at : https://babeljs.io/docs/plugins/preset-env/.
-Specify yout wanted browsers !).
+(Configuration exemple was taken [here](https://babeljs.io/docs/plugins/preset-env).
+Specify your wanted browsers !).